 Business owners operate under the cloud of potential litigation nearly every day.
-Whether it’s a multinational corporation, a family-owned business, or a small sole proprietorship that’s just opened up its doors, business owners and leaders often face legal issues that can take time and money away from their day-to-day operations.
-Business and commercial law isn’t simple stuff.
-There are federal laws, state laws, and dozens of regulatory agencies that may all be involved in dictating how business are – and aren’t – allowed to operate.
-Navigating this minefield and the litigation traps they can cause isn’t for the faint of heart – or for anyone who’s not an experienced corporate litigation attorney.
-If you’re facing a legal issue of any kind, don’t put your company at risk by trying to handle it on your own.
+Whether it is a multinational corporation, a family-owned business, or a small sole proprietorship that has just opened up its doors, business owners and leaders often face legal issues that can take time and money away from their day-to-day operations.
+Business and commercial law is not simple stuff.
+There are federal laws, state laws, and dozens of regulatory agencies that may all be involved in dictating how business are – and are not – allowed to operate.
+Navigating this minefield and the litigation traps they can cause is not for the faint of heart – or for anyone who is not an experienced corporate litigation attorney.
+If you are facing a legal issue of any kind, do not put your company at risk by trying to handle it on your own.
 Get professional legal help.

 Disputes You are Likely to Face

 There are dozens of legal problems business owners can run into, but there are a handful of issues that crop up more often than most:

 - Breach of contract: A breach of contract occurs when one party fails to fulfill any terms of a contract without a valid legal reason.
 Breach of contract is one of the most common business disputes.
 While they might be resolved if the parties can agree to a modification of the original contract, sometimes this just is not possible.

 - Breach of fiduciary duty: A fiduciary duty exists between two parties when one party has a duty to act exclusively for the benefit of the other.
 The fiduciary party owes a legal duty to the principal party and, generally speaking, the fiduciary party should not profit from the relationship without explicit, prior consent from the principal.
 A fiduciary duty can exist in a variety of business relationships, such as the one between a board of directors and its shareholders, or between certain financial institutions and their customers.